TungPhamDuy/daily-learning-log/README.md

 # daily-learning-log

+#### 22/10/2024
+- Navigating to udacity cause cannot continuing with dp203

 #### 21/10/2024
 - Discussing with boss about on board new project
 - Notarizing bachelor degree, household verify, english certificate